Lsrodrig/lsrodrig.github.io/docs/README.md

 ---

 # Documentation
 Here you should be able to find everything of my physics courses.
+I have some notes, excersices and some tests in each course.

 **NOTE**: Almost all documents are in Spanish, however,  you can understand them doing some extrapolation from your english domain and math is universall.